 The Investigations program is staffed with professional, experienced individuals with law enforcement and regulatory backgrounds and a variety of special skills.
-Our team holds certifications as fraud examiners, inspector general investigators and criminal justice information operators.
+Our team holds certifications as fraud examiners, inspector general investigators, public accountants, public procurement officers, and criminal justice information operators.
 OIG Special Agents are responsible for reviewing and corroborating information from hundreds of tips and complaints.
 They must also:

 - perform extensive background checks;

 - engage in outreach; and